Sophie-Bell/Travel_Insurance_Analysis/README.md

 # Insurance-Claim-Prediction-and-Analysis
 ## Objective:
-The objective of this project is **to discover and visually represent trends related to travel insurance and to to conduct hypothesis testing to gain insights into specific relationships and patterns within the dataset.**
+The objective of this project is **to discover and visually represent trends related to travel insurance and to conduct hypothesis testing to gain insights into specific relationships and patterns within the dataset.**

 ## Project Description :open_file_folder:
 In this project I will do the following:

 - Explore the dataset to understand its structure and contents

 - Clean the data, handle missing values